About

 What is being delivered as part of the Springfield Village Development?

-Springfield Village delivers:
+Springfield Village is delivering:

-• New and up to date healthcare buildings at Springfield University Hospital
+• New and up to date healthcare buildings at Springfield University Hospital (both Trinity and Shaftesbury are open)

-• A 32-acre public park in Tooting– providing excellent outdoor space for our community
+• A 32-acre public park in Tooting– providing excellent outdoor space for our community (Park Area B is open and Park Areas A and C will open to the public in October 2024)

 • Shops and a café – amenities for everyone to use